MartinCastroAlvarez/pandas-geo-analytics/README.md

 ```

 ### Usage
 Run the script.
-Checkout out all the script flags:
+Check all the script flags:
 ```
 python3 jaunt.py --help
 ```